sdsc-ordes/smoc-api/docs/tutorials/modo_arrays.md

 ::::

 :::{note}
-Skip this step, if you want to add the count data to an already existing element in `MODO`.
+Skip this step, if you want to add the count data to an already existing element in the `MODO`.
 A helper function to facilitate adding the metadata element and numpy array in one step will also be added in future releases.
 :::

-## Add array to MODO
+## Add array to a MODO
 Finally all arrays can be added to the modo element:

 ::::{tab-set}